Play Video about Artist Residency

 Venice Artist Residency

-A Residency at the Scuola Internazionale di Grafica offers the unique opportunity to experience Venice as an independent artist integrated into the Scuola’s creative community.
+A Residency at the Scuola Internazionale di Grafica offers the unique opportunity to experience Venice as an independent artist integrated into the Scuola’s vibrant creative community.

 Artists will be able to access the Scuola’s fully equipped laboratories seven days a week, including the holidays.